bodo-ai/Bodo/docs/docs/faq.md

 ### How well does Bodo DataFrames scale?

 Bodo DataFrames scales linearly across cores and nodes by using HPC technologies such as MPI in the backend.
-Bodo DataFrames can parallelize applications from local laptops all the way to large clusters (5000+ cores) effectively.
+It can parallelize applications from local laptops all the way to large clusters (5000+ cores) effectively.

 ### What data formats does Bodo DataFrames support?